thep200/pr.vanilla-js/README.md

-# vanilla-js
+# Vanilla-js
-This tutorial for vanilla js
+This repo to document vanilla-js, HTML and CSS.